css-raku/CSS-Properties-raku/docs/index.md

 ### '@font-face' Properties

-The L<CSS::Font::Descriptor> module is a class for managing `@font-face` declarationa.
+The [CSS::Font::Descriptor](https://css-raku.github.io/CSS-Properties-raku/CSS/Font/Descriptor) module is a class for managing `@font-face` declarations.
 The `css` method can be used to get the raw properties.

 ```
 @font-face {